jubin123/my_bot/README.md

     sudo apt install ros-humble-gazebo-ros-pkgs

+### Setting up and adding dependency for rasperypi

+Camera used is `Pi Camera V2`.

+In terminal run

+    sudo apt install libraspberrypi-bin v4l-utils ros-humble-v4l2-camera ros-humble-image-transport-plugins

+Also, use the `groups` command to confirm you are already in the `video` group (to allow camera access).
+If not, run `sudo usermod -aG video $USER` (this requires log out/restart to take effect).

+To check if it thinks the camera is connected .run

+    vcgencmd get_camera

+and we should see `supported=1 detected=1` in response.

+We can run `raspistill -k` and the camera stream should come up on the screen, then press `x` and `Enter` to exit.

+Then, we can run:

+    v4l2-ctl --list-devices

+And there should be an entry for `mmal service`, platform `bcm2835-v4l2`, device `/dev/video0`.
+That tells us that the V4L2 subsystem can see the camera.

 ## Running simulation and controling the mobile robot

 To start the simulation in gazebo world.In terminal go to `~/dev_ws` and run below command